Barcelona visitors can understand the power of Sagrada Familia by looking at one Tripadvisor snip:

 - iPhone users: change to the ‘chrome’ photo setting to really capture the colours of light.

-Those interested in celebrating mass at Sagrada Familia can do it for free without booking at the following times:
+Those interested in celebrating mass at Sagrada Familia Crypt can so for free without booking at the following times:

-Keep in mind regular masses are celebrated in the crypt and not the cathedral itself.
+Keep in mind regular Sunday masses are celebrated in the crypt and not the cathedral itself.
+In the end the Sagrada Familia crypt opening hours are those above – it’s closed at all other times.

-If you’re looking t go to mass keep in mind there is a standard church dress code: women must cover their shoulders and have dresses cut off no higher than the knee.
+If you’re looking to go to mass keep in mind there is standard Barcelona church dress code: women must cover their shoulders and have dresses cut off no higher than the knee.

 - Inspired by a bookseller’s 1872 trip to the Vatican.